Spencer Perceval: Solicitor and attorney general: 1801–1806

-Pitt resigned in 1801 when the King and Cabinet opposed his bill for Catholic emancipation.
+Pitt resigned in 1801 when both George III and the Cabinet opposed his bill for Catholic emancipation.
 As Perceval shared the King's views on Catholic emancipation, he did not feel obliged to follow Pitt into opposition.
 His career continued to prosper during Henry Addington's administration.
 He was appointed solicitor general in 1801 and attorney general the following year.
 Perceval did not agree with Addington's general policies (especially on foreign policy), and confined himself to speeches on legal issues.
 He was retained in the position of attorney general when Addington resigned, and Pitt formed his second ministry in 1804.
 As attorney general, Perceval was involved with the prosecution of radicals Edward Despard and William Cobbett, but was also responsible for more liberal decisions on trade unions, and for improving the conditions of convicts transported to New South Wales.

-When Pitt died, in January 1806, Perceval was an emblem bearer at his funeral.
-Although he had little money to spare (by now he had eleven children), he contributed £1,000 towards a fund to pay off Pitt's debts.
-He resigned as attorney general, refusing to serve in Lord Grenville's ministry of "all the talents", as it included Fox.
+When Pitt died in January 1806, Perceval was an emblem bearer at his funeral.
+Although he had little money to spare (by now he had 11 children), he contributed £1,000 towards a fund to pay off Pitt's debts.
+He resigned as attorney general, refusing to serve in Lord Grenville's Ministry of All the Talents, as it included Fox.
 Instead he became the leader of the Pittite opposition in the House of Commons.

 During his period in opposition, Perceval used his legal skills to defend Princess Caroline, the estranged wife of the Prince of Wales, during the "delicate investigation".
-The Princess had been accused of giving birth to an illegitimate child, and the Prince of Wales ordered an inquiry, hoping to obtain evidence for a divorce.
-The government inquiry found that the main accusation was untrue (the child in question had been adopted by the Princess), but it was critical of the behaviour of the Princess.
-The opposition sprang to her defence and Perceval became her advisor, drafting a 156-page letter to King George III in her support.
+The princess had been accused of giving birth to an illegitimate child, and the Prince of Wales ordered an inquiry, hoping to obtain evidence for a divorce.
+The government inquiry found that the main accusation was untrue (the child in question had been adopted by the princess), but it was critical of the behaviour of the princess.
+The opposition sprang to her defence and Perceval became her adviser, drafting a 156-page letter to King George III in her support.
 Known as The Book, it was described by Perceval's biographer as "the last and greatest production of his legal career".
 When the King refused to let Caroline return to court, Perceval threatened publication of The Book, but Grenville's ministry fell – again over a difference of opinion with the King on the Catholic question – before The Book could be distributed.
 As a member of the new government, Perceval drafted a cabinet minute acquitting Caroline on all charges and recommending her return to court.
 He had a bonfire of The Book at Lindsey House, and large sums of government money were spent on buying back stray copies.
 A few remained at large and The Book was published soon after his death.